SQL uses three valued logic (true, false, or unknown). This is important when dealing with NULL as a query may not return the desired results.

 CREATE TABLE tbl ( value varchar(6)) INSERT INTO tbl VALUES ('apple'), ('banana'), (NULL) |

-When we fetch all the results, the NULL
+When we fetch all the results, the NULL is returned.

 SELECT value FROM tbl |